Monte Cucco (Umbria): Flora

-The very rainy climate of the Umbrian-Marche Apennines, due to the relative proximity of the sea, has fostered a very lush and varied flora; in fact, all of Monte Cucco is a protected floristic area.
+The very rainy climate of the Umbrian-Marche Apennines, due to the relative proximity of the sea, has fostered a varied flora; in fact, all of Monte Cucco is a protected floristic area.

 Being located in a central position in Italy, there are so many varieties of flowers and orchids in Monte Cucco from all over the Apennine belt, including extremely rare ones such as the lady's slipper.

 The southwest side of the mountain is dominated by extensive meadows, largely the result of ancient deforestation to create pastures.
 The Northeast slope, facing the sea, sees the presence of very large forests.

 Above 1000m altitude the dominant plant is the beech; beech forests cover most of the Northeast slope in which there is also the largest forest in the entire mountain, called "Mother of Beeches," where specimens are found that exceed 30m in height abundantly.

 Below 1000m altitude, the vegetation becomes more intricate and varied, consisting mainly of: hornbeam, ash, maple (in its various types), dogwood, wild cherry, hazel, strawberry tree, butcher's broom, laurel, boxwood, holm oak, downy oak and turkey oak.

 The base of the mountain is heavily anthropized, where it is still possible to see cultivated fields bordered by rows of poplars, willows, maples, and oaks, an unmistakable sign of the poor agriculture of the past.